Traditional healers of Southern Africa: Medicines and muthi

-Thwasa and initiation
+Sangoma calling and training

 Both men and women can become traditional healers.
 A sangoma is believed to be "called" to heal through an initiation illness; symptoms involve psychosis, headaches, intractable stomach pain, shoulder, neck complaints, short breath, swollen feet and waist issues or illness that cannot be cured by conventional methods.
-These problems together must be seen by a sangoma as thwasa or the calling of the ancestors.
+These problems together must be seen by a sangoma as thwasa or the calling of the ancestors, though this event also involves those with schizophrenia.
 Sangomas believe that failure to respond to the calling will result in further illness until the person concedes and goes to be trained.
-The word thwasa is derived from thwasa which means 'the light of the new moon' or from ku mu thwasisa meaning 'to be led to the light'.
+The word thwasa means 'the light of the new moon' or is derived from ku mu thwasisa meaning 'to be led to the light'.

 A trainee sangoma (or ithwasane) trains formally under another sangoma for a period of anywhere between a number of months and many years.
-The training involves learning humility to the ancestors, purification through steaming, washing in the blood of sacrificed animals, and the use of muti, medicines with spiritual significance.
-The ithwasa may not see their families during training and must abstain from sexual contact and often live under harsh and strict conditions.
+The training involves learning humility to the ancestors, purification through steaming, washing in the blood of sacrificed animals, and the use of muthi, medicines with spiritual significance.
+The trainee may not see their families during training and must abstain from sexual contact and often live under harsh and strict conditions.
 This is part of the cleansing process to prepare the healer for a life's work of dedication to healing and the intense experiences of training tend to earn a deeply entrenched place in the sangoma's memory.

+The training period or ukuthwasa is a deeply personal and spiritual one, marked by various rituals, teachings, and preparations.
+The process can vary in length, with some sources suggesting a minimum duration of nine months to fully explore and develop the abilities and knowledge of an initiate.
+The Xhosa term "ukuthwasa" translates to "come out" or "be reborn," symbolising the transformative nature of the experience.
+A similar term, Amafufunyana refers to claims of demonic possession due to members of the Xhosa people exhibiting aberrant behaviour and psychological concerns.
+After study, it was discovered that this term is directed toward people with varying types of schizophrenia.

-During the training period the ithwasa will share their ailments in the form of song and dance, a process that is nurtured by the analysis of dreams, anxieties, and with prayer.
-The story develops into a song which becomes a large part of the graduation-type ceremony that marks the end of the ukuthwasa training.
-At times in the training, and for the graduation, a ritual sacrifice of an animal is performed (usually chickens and a goat or a cow).
+During the training period the healer in training will share their ailments in the form of song and dance, a process that is nurtured by the analysis of dreams, anxieties, and with prayer.
+The story develops into a song that becomes a large part of the graduation-type ceremony that marks the end of the ukuthwasa training.

+At times in the training, and for the graduation, a ritual sacrifice of an animal is required to be performed (usually chickens and a goat or cow).
+At the end of the training, to signify the start of initiation, a female goat is slaughtered during the early hours of the morning and the next day chickens will be sacrificed next to a river before a second large animal is slaughtered.
+All these sacrifices are to call to the ancestors and appease them.